rttrorg/rttr/doc/md_pages/binding_hello_world.md

 // outputs: "Hello World"
 ~~~~

-When you need to reflect a property, or like in this case a free function, you need to include first `#include <rttr/register>`.
+When you need to reflect a property, or like in this case a free function, you need to include first `#include <rttr/registration>`.
 This will include everything necessary for creating the reflection information.

-The macro @ref RTTR_REGISTER must be placed outside of any function or class, just place directly into in your cpp file.
+The macro @ref RTTR_REGISTRATION must be placed outside of any function or class, just place directly into in your cpp file.
 This macro executes the register process before `main` is called,
 that has the advantage that this reflection information is directly available when `main` is called.
 When on the other hand the register calls are invoked manually, then these calls must be synchronized with the calls retrieving the type information.